RezareSystems/csharp-testing-examples/README.md

 # csharp-testing-examples
 Provides a set of working examples of different C# testing tools.

-## Projects
+## Project Groupings

+### samples
+This folder contains concise examples of how to use each of the libraries main features.

+The libraries contained are:

+   - Rezare.CSharpTesting.FluentAssertionsExamples
- - samples
+   - Rezare.CSharpTesting.SystemIOAbstractionsExamples
    - Rezare.CSharpTesting.XunitExamples
-   - Rezare.CSharpTesting.SystemIOAbstractionsExamples

- - src
+### src
    - Rezare.CSharpTesting.SourceCode

- - tests
+### tests
    - Rezare.CSharpTesting.SourceCode.Tests

 ### Xunit